Church of St. Clare, Horodkivka: Origins

-Efstafy Ivanovsky died on 7 July 1903, and it was left to his heirs, villagers 54-year-old Anna and 60-year-old Romuald Zmigrodzky, to fulfil Ivanovsky's last wishes and build the church.
+Iwanowski died on 7 July 1903, and it was left to his heirs, villagers 54-year-old Anna and 60-year-old Romuald Żmigrodzki, to fulfil Iwanowski's last wishes and build the church.

 A stone chapel had already been built in the village in 1818 by Mr. Michalovsky (Міхаловським), with the permission of the diocesan authorities.
 On the site of this chapel, between 1910 and 1913, the Church of St. Clare was constructed by Polish builders, together with inhabitants of the village and of the neighbouring village of Zherdeli, under the direction of the builder E. Yablonsky and technologist A. Khodak.

 The church was built in the style of a mediaeval castle or manor house using stone and brick and the roof was of Polish red tiles.
 The belfry had three bells, the largest of which weighed 150 kg.
 The doors were massive and forged and the windows were glazed with colored stained glass, there were wall paintings, and a crystal chandelier hung in the middle of the sanctuary.
 The acoustics were excellent.